jylim21/ChainGPT/README.md

 # ChainGPT
-A self-hosting ChatGPT clone using LangChain and Chainlit.
+A self-hosting ChatGPT chatbot clone using LangChain and Chainlit.